 A healthy democracy needs citizens who feel their votes count, are informed, participate, debate, and advocate.
 It needs governments at all levels to be transparent, inclusive, consultative, and trustworthy.
-In essence, political leadership, citizen participation, and communication demonstrate the level of democratic engagement.
-See footnote eighty-two.
+In essence, political leadership, citizen participation, and communication demonstrate the level of democratic engagement82.